 She gained an honours degree in English and Theology from Southampton University in 1975 but, lacking the necessary private income to become ‘An Authoress’ trained as a Chartered Librarian.
 Shelving books instead of writing them, she reached the dizzy heights of Branch Librarian with Surrey County.

 Chris enjoys: gardening, photography, the countryside, walking, bird-watching (not twitching) reading, a good laugh and chatting with friends.
 More recently her husband has retired and their grandchildren have become a great joy.
-Chris and her husband are involved in a local church where Chris leads the non-musical side of worship sometimes.
-Until she ran out of time, she also led a church home group.
+Chris and her husband are involved in a local church where Chris leads the non-musical side of worship sometimes and together they lead a church home group.

 Chris dislikes: driving, housework – especially clearing up, hype and formulae.